vuetifyjs/eslint-config-vuetify/README.md

 })
 ```

-You can even pass your own configs, right after the options:
+You can also provide additional ESLint configurations after specifying the options:

 ```js
 import withConfig from 'eslint-config-vuetify';